aws/aws-fpga/hdk/cl/examples/cl_mem_perf/README.md

 <a name="ancDDR"></a>
 ## DDR

 AWS provides [SH_DDR](../../../common/shell_stable/design/sh_ddr/synth/sh_ddr.sv) that houses the DDR4 Controller specifically configured to the DDR DIMM on the FPGA Card.
 The SH_DDR is also connected to the Shell's sh_cl_ddr_stat_* ports to enable Shell to manage DDR calibration upon CL AFI loads.
 The SH_DDR exposes an AXI4 512-bit interface for the CL logic to perform Read/Write data tranfsers into DDR.

-**NOTE**: Currently SH_DDR supports both 32GB and 64GB dual rank DIMMs.
 Please refer to [Supported_DDR_Modes.md](./../../../docs/Supported_DDR_Modes.md) for details on supported DDR configurations in `sh_ddr.sv`.

 <a name="ancHBM"></a>
 ## HBM